🏷 | 📍🗺️

 7. Fushimi Inari Taisha (Kyoto) - Approximately 3.5 million visitors

 Famous for its thousands of vermillion torii gates, Fushimi Inari Taisha is a must-visit during the New Year.
-The shrine is dedicated to Inari, the god of rice, and is a popular spot for those seeking blessings for business success.- New Year Festival: January 1-3, 2025
+The shrine is dedicated to Inari, the god of rice, and is a popular spot for those seeking blessings for business success.

 - Transportation: Inari Station